smyk07/twitch-live-chat-history/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Make Sure to Give This Repository a Star! ⭐

+## I would Like to thank all of the Contributors that helped building this project.
+Without Them, This won't be possible. 😀🌈